huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 		- If you let the tests rot, then your code will rot too.
 Keep your tests clean
 - ## Classes
 	- The Single Responsibility Principle (SRP)
-		- states that a class or module should have one, and only one, reason to change
+		- States that a class or module should have one, and only one, reason to change.
 		- This principle gives us both a defnition of responsibility, and a guidelines for class size.
 		- Classes should have one responsibility - one reason to change
 		- Trying to identify responsibilities (reasons to change) often helps us recognize and create better abstractions in our code.